napudumaran/Learning-Documentation-and-Projects/notes/Setting_Up_Virt_Manager.md

 - `systemctl` is the startup service manager, similar to Windows’ “Services” tool.
 - `enable` is the command (verb) that tells systemctl to set `libvirtd` to launch at boot.

-Now that `libvirtd` is set to start automatically at boot, we still need to start it immediately so it works without needing a reboot.
-The command is:
-<code>sudo systemctl start libvirtd</code>

-Everything here is the same as before, except this time we’re telling `systemctl` to start the service right now instead of waiting until the next reboot.

-`Libvertd` is a service that needs also needs user permissions to access.
+`Libvirtd` is a service that needs also needs user permissions to access.
 This typically means that if we aren't a part of that "group", we won't be able to use the service even though the service is on.
 We can do that by following this command.
-<code>sudo usermod -aG libvert $USER</code>
+<code>sudo usermod -aG libvirt $USER</code>

 Here's a breakdown on what each word means in this command line that has been covered previously
 - `usermod` is a tool that allows modification of user accounts
 - `-a` means to append, or add onto.
-Please not that when modifying files, some files are essentially text files.
-Without appending, or adding onto, you will essentially completely overwrite the previous file.
+Please note that when modifying files without appending, or adding onto, you will essentially completely overwrite the previous group configuration.
 - the `G` portion of `-aG` stands for groups.
 This is the "flag" or option we are modifying for.
 - `$USER` is our current username.
 This is variable marked with a `$` is configured by linux by default to mean our current username.

+For verification, we can type in `groups` in our command console, press enter, and see if `libvert` has been added among our user permissions (also called group membership).

-Once we finish adding ourselves to the group membership associated with the service `libvertd`, we will need to log out and log back in for the changes to take affect.
+Once we finish adding ourselves to the group membership associated with the service `libvertd`, we will need to restart to run the `libvertd` service, and also for the group membership change to take effect.

 Now, we can start grabbing operating systems and setting them up with virt-manager using legacy boot (BIOS).
 Note that we did install the `ovmf` package in order to emulate UEFI boot, so in order to emulate modern hardware rather than legacy boot, the instructions are as follows.